CMU Serial Access

 Serial Console App:

 - Make sure you know what the paste command is for your Serial Console application.
 In Putty, you right click inside the terminal window and it will paste whatever command you had copied.
 For SecureCRT, you push Ctrl+Shift+V to paste.
+Remember that these shortcuts will only paste, you will have to push enter after to actually send the command.

 - Windows will auto-assign a COM Port to the CP2102 module once its plugged in.
 Go to Device Manager > Ports (COM & LPT) to see what the COM Port # is